 Commission Regulation (EU) 1300/2014 on the technical specifications for interoperability relating to accessibility of the Union’s rail system* for persons with disabilities and persons with reduced mobility is what we need to look at (all languages, and PDF and HTML versions of it here).

-The situation for wheelchair users at 760mm platforms also looks tricky.
+The situation for wheelchair users at 760mm platforms also looks complex.

 SNCF lauded the new interior lift for wheelchair users in the TGV-M at the launch today – this is what it looks like: